SimOpt/simopt.github.io/code/SKG/README.md

-# Stochastic Kriging with Gradient
+# Codes of Stochastic Kriging with Gradient